 Here is a diagram of how our new battery bank is hooked up:

-So far, we’re noticing a huge difference in battery life and with it being winter, this has been incredibly helpful in allowing us to run the furnace for longer and using the lights since it sadly gets dark before 5PM.
+So far, we’re noticing a huge difference in battery life.
+With it being winter, this has been incredibly helpful in allowing us to run the furnace longer and use the lights since it sadly gets dark before 5PM.
 If all this battery jargon is still a bit confusing, check out Trojan’s guide on where to get started when choosing the best battery for your needs.
 We bought our batteries at a battery store in Vancouver because we didn’t have an address to ship them to but they are available on Amazon as well.

 So what’s our grand total at now?